 Students are responsible for material covered in lectures as well as readings and videos.
 Assignments and question sets are practical, interactive applications of course content and will be completed during class time.
+Each assignment is worth 2% of the course grade except for discussion-based assignments (which are worth 1%).
 Detailed information about the essay will be provided early in the semester.
-The midterm exam will cover material studied from Sep 12 through Oct 17.
+The midterm exam will cover material studied from Sep 11 through Oct 16.
 The final exam is cumulative but heavily weighted toward material studied in the second half of the semester.
 Exams will consist of multiple choice, fill in the blank, and short answer questions.